Scott William Cox: Other possible murders

 Cox is the prime suspect in at least 20 other unsolved murders.
 Among these cases include, most notably, Tia Hicks of Seattle, Washington, who went missing in December 1990.
 On April 22, 1991, Seattle police discovered her body and ruled her death a homicide.
 The only suspect the police had was Cox, who was in the area at the time of Hicks' disappearance.
-He had been charged with the other two murders in Oregon at the time he was made a suspect in the Hicks case.
+He had already been charged with the other two murders in Oregon at the time he became a suspect in the Hicks case.

-After the murder convictions of Cox, the Hicks case was eventually closed.
+After the murder convictions of Cox, the Hicks case was closed.
 Following his release from prison, the case was reopened in 2014.
-Mountlake Terrace Police interviewed Cox, expressing that the case needed to be closed, and that they would offer immunity for a confession.
+Mountlake Terrace Police interviewed Cox, expressed the need for the case to be closed, and offered immunity for a confession.
 However, Cox refused to confess.
-It remains the only cold case of Mountlake Terrace, and Cox remains the only suspect.
+It remains the only cold case in Mountlake Terrace, and Cox remains the only suspect.

 In addition to being suspected of the murder of Tia Hicks, Cox is also the prime suspect of the 1988 murder of Hazel Gelnett in Snohomish County, Washington, Vicky Lynn Perkins of Portland, Oregon, who was found murdered in eastern Utah in May 1990, and Stephanie Douglas of McMinnville, Oregon, who went missing in November 1990.
-However, the majority of the identities of the other possible victims of Cox have not been made public, and many of the investigations are ongoing.
+However, the identities of the majority of other possible victims have not been made public, and many investigations are ongoing.